stefanmielke/libdragon-extensions/README.md

 Object Pooling is used to create and dispose of objects rapidly and without causing memory fragmentation.

-It uses a macro to ensure that you can use your struct without having to cast from and to void*, but that can lead to more code being generated, so use it with care.
+It uses a macro to ensure that you can use your struct without having to cast from and to void*, but can lead to more code being generated, so use it with care.

 The implementation provided is of a [Free List](https://gameprogrammingpatterns.com/object-pool.html#a-free-list) and based off of [djolman's implementation](https://github.com/djoldman/fmpool) with a few modifications.